-For twelve years, hayley has worked as a costume designer for film, theatre and more, always working to create the perfect characterization and look of a film through costume.
+For over twelve years, hayley has worked as a costume designer for film, theatre and more, always working to create the perfect characterization and look of a film through costume.

 Hayley grew up in Tasmania (Australia) with an early interest in period costume history and science fiction, both influencing her heavily.
-With a strong costume cutting and making background, many of the productions she designs have a high percentage of costumes custom made for purpose.
+With strong costume cutting and making skills, many of the productions she designs have a high percentage of costumes custom made for purpose.
 Having a strong knowledge of costume history and construction, she also works frequently in historical costume.